-A hammertoe has an abnormal bend in the middle joint of a toe.
-Mallet toe affects the joint nearest the toenail.
-Hammertoe and mallet toe usually occur in your second, third and fourth toes.
+A hammertoe has an unusual bend in the middle joint of a toe.
+Mallet toe has a bend in the joint nearest the toenail.
+Hammertoe and mallet toe usually occur in the second, third and fourth toes.

 Hammertoe and mallet toe have been linked to:

 - Certain shoes.
 High-heeled shoes or footwear that's too tight in the toe can crowd toes so they can't lie flat.
 In time, the toe might remain curled even when not in shoes.

 - Trauma.
 A toe that has been stubbed, jammed or broken might be more likely to develop hammertoe or mallet toe.